Kupuna Take a Stand Against Drugs

 “If it’s specific enough, we follow up on the information and see if we get results,” he said.
 “We take the information, look into it and see if it will produce any type of arrest or recovery of drugs.”

-Despite criticism from Caparida and the other kupuna who created the petition, Okamoto said he does not see a need to change the way police address drug use on the island.
+Despite criticism from Caparida and the other kupuna who created the petition, Okamoto said he does not see a need to change the way police address drug and alcohol use on the island.
+If individuals or their loved ones are struggling with addiction, they can also seek help through local resources, such as WS alcohol rehab Tampa, to receive the support and treatment they need.

 “We’ve been doing a good job all along,” he said.
 “A lot of what we do depends on the public telling us what they’re seeing and where the problem areas arise.”